apache/activemq-artemis/docs/user-manual/en/examples.md

 ---------------------

-The `transactional` example shows you how to use a transactional Session with Apache ActiveMQ.
+The `transactional` example shows you how to use a transactional Session with Apache ActiveMQ Artemis.

 XA Heuristic
 ------------

-The `xa-heuristic` example shows you how to make an XA heuristic decision through Apache ActiveMQ Management Interface.
+The `xa-heuristic` example shows you how to make an XA heuristic decision through Apache ActiveMQ Artemis Management Interface.
 A heuristic decision is a unilateral decision to commit or rollback an XA transaction branch after it has been prepared.